Greffin28/S2DOGLM/README.md

 # Simple 2D OpenGL Matrix (S2DOGLM)

-###### Still on-going! --- Progress is stopped right now, will add more features if i find something useful needed.
+###### Discontinued! --- Will update if i come back to LWJGL in the future!
+In the mean time, i'm working with GOGLL which is a library similar to this one, but for C++

 ## What exactly is S2DOGLM?
 Simple 2D OpenGL Matrix or S2DOGLM.
 Created to help me to use matrix for 2D OpenGL in **Java**.